fission/docs.fission.io/docs/content/usage/executor.en.md

 Now, you shall see only one pod for the environment we just created.

 {{% notice warning %}}
-With `--poolsize 0`, the executor will not be able to special any function due to no generic pod in pool.
+With `--poolsize 0`, the executor will not be able to specialize any function due to no generic pod in pool.
 {{% /notice %}}

 If you want to set resource requests/limits for all functions use the same environment, you can provide extra min/max cpu & memory flags to set them